 The Diploma of Engineering Technology in Aeroplane Maintenance offered at the University of Kuala Lumpur is a three year accredited diploma programme.
 It focuses on teaching students on complex aircraft structure and systems.
 It also includes industrial training which gives students a much-needed industry exposure.
 A large chunk of students readily works in companies involved in repair and maintenance, aircraft vendors and avionics repair.

-- Fanshawe University, Canada
+Fanshawe College, Canada

-Aviation Technology- Aircraft Maintenance and Avionics is only one of the many disciplines within aeronautical engineering in which Fanshawe University offers its diploma programmes.
+Aviation Technology- Aircraft Maintenance and Avionics is only one of the many disciplines within aeronautical engineering in which Fanshawe College offers its diploma programmes.
 This particular programme involves aircraft maintenance of general aviation aircraft as well as charter planes and helicopters.
 The programme also provides 24 months of accreditation into the license of Aircraft Maintenance Engineer.
 It includes maintenance training in avionics and electronic systems.